Ankara, Turkey

 Turkish Cuisine

-Ankara's culinary scene is defined by combining traditional Turkish dishes and local specialties.
-Its food features classic items such as kebabs, köfte, Şiş köfte, and mezes.
-Other staples include pilaf, dolma, börek, and pide.
+The combination of traditional Turkish dishes and local specialities defines Ankara's culinary scene.
+Its food comprises classic items such as kebabs, köfte, şiş köfte, and mezes.
+Other staples are pilaf, dolma, börek, and pide.
 Hearty stews like keşkek and various soups also play a significant role in the local cuisine, allowing for an authentic Turkish dining experience.
 Baklava, a sweet pastry made with layers of filo dough and nuts, adds a delightful finish to many meals.

 From historic streets to bustling bazaars, one can hear the sound of knives throughout the city preparing kokoreç, with notable kokoreç spots like Kitir, Pikolet Piknik, and Kokoreçci Atila being outstanding.
 Moreover, Turkish cooks often barbecue whole lambs, a three-hour process resulting in a unique gastronomic spectacle.